 Genesis 1:26, Psalm 110:1, Matthew 3:16, Matthew 12:28, Matthew 21:19, Matthew 22:44, Luke 3:22, John 14:26, John 15:26, John 17:20-26, Acts 1:5, Acts 2:33, Acts 10:38, Romans 1:4, Romans 8:9, 1 Corinthians 6:11, 2 Corinthians 13:14, Galatians 4:6, Ephesians 1:17, Ephesians 2:18, Ephesians 2:22, Titus 3:6, Hebrews 9:14, 1 Peter 1:2

 Every human being has at one point, gazed into the stars and wondered about the meaning of it all.
 The Bible is God’s compelling, compassionate answer.
 The human soul gasps for truth.
 God exhaled Scripture to fill it up.
-We are not owed truth.
+We are not owed the truth.
 It’s not ours to demand.
 But in His brilliant grace, God lifts the hood of reality through the Bible.
 What a precious jewel Scripture is!
 It makes visible the invisible God.
-It pulls back the veil between Heaven and and Earth.
+It pulls back the veil between Heaven and Earth.
 It divides soul and spirit.
 We aren’t left to speculation because Scripture is revelation.
-We aren’t abandoned to conjecture because we’ve received the holy Scriptures.
+We aren’t abandoned to conjecture because we’ve received the Holy Scriptures.

 The Scriptures are not just true, they are the truth to which you can give your life.
 They are the inerrant, sufficient, and matchless revelation of God, salvation, life, and doctrine.
 They are God’s truth.
-Therefore, the Bible sits as judge above every other book, idea, and truth-claim.
+Therefore, the Bible sits as the judge above every other book, idea, and truth claim.
 The Bible is the creative force that brings forth spiritual life from spiritual death, light from darkness, gardens from graves.
 Simply put, the Bible isn’t just a true book it’s a powerful book.
 It brings about new things.
 It redeems lives, revives hearts, renews minds, and restores relationships.
 It pries open strongholds and plants churches.
 It slays sin and opens eyes.
 The Bible brings about awakening.

 The Scriptures are God’s breath, God’s riches, and God’s beauty poured into our broken world, so that all things are being made new.
 So, we sing with the Psalmist, “My soul clings to the dust; give me life according to your word!”
 Psalm 119:25.